There’s nothing more motivating than seeing before and after photos of a successful weight loss journey.

 The thing with weight loss is that we all want instant results, rather than more sustainable, but slow…more moderate weight loss.

 This is what makes people choose crash diets or drastic calorie cuts to loose fat.
 But if you are losing more than 2-3 lbs. a week, it’s very likely that you are also losing lean muscle tissue along with fat.

-That’s doubly hard on your skin’s elasticity.
+That’s doubly hard on your skin’s elastin fibers and overall elasticity.